Captive import: Other markets

 In Europe, there have been relatively few cases of captive imports, and most have been unsuccessful.
 The Chevrolet Venture minivan was sold as the Opel/Vauxhall Sintra (SWB) and Chevrolet Trans Sport (LWB) in the late-1990s, but was not only not to European tastes, but also gained a bad reputation due to poor results in safety tests.
 The practice has been revived by PSA Peugeot Citroën with the Peugeot 4007, Peugeot 4008, Citroën C-Crosser, and Citroën C4 Aircross, which are rebadged versions of the Mitsubishi Outlander and Mitsubishi ASX, respectively.
 However, the introduction of the Ford Mustang to Europe in 2015 has been successful, owing to the Mustang's image and unique positioning.

+In the Middle East and South Africa, the Holden Commodore was sold from 1998 to 2013 as the Chevrolet Lumina, with a coupé variant based on the Holden Monaro from 2003 to 2006.

+In the Middle East, the Holden Caprice was sold from 2000 to 2017 as the Chevrolet Caprice.

-In Brazil, the Australian-built Holden Commodore has been sold since 1998 as Chevrolet Omega, replacing the locally built car bearing the same name.
-Despite being well received by the press and public, sales are much worse than its locally built counterpart, simply because of its high price.
+In Brazil, the Australian-built Holden Calais and Berlina were sold from 1998 to 2012 as Chevrolet Omega, replacing the locally built version of the Opel Omega bearing the same name.
+Despite being well received by the press and public, sales were much worse than its locally built counterpart, simply because of its high price.
 However, it is used very often as official government cars.
-Chevrolet also rebranded the Argentine-built Suzuki Vitara as the Chevrolet Tracker after Suzuki stopped selling cars in Brazil, but it never achieved the same selling numbers from the original car.
+Chevrolet also rebranded the Argentine-built Suzuki Vitara as the Chevrolet Tracker after Suzuki stopped selling cars in Brazil, but it never achieved the same sales figures as the original car.

-In Japan, where foreign car manufacturers have traditionally struggled to compete in the local market, even rebadging of U.S. models like the Chevrolet Cavalier as a Toyota have failed to improve sales.
+In Japan, where foreign car manufacturers have traditionally struggled to compete in the local market, even rebadging of U.S. models like the Chevrolet Cavalier as a Toyota has failed to improve sales.

-In Australia, GM's Holden operation sold the 1975-84 Isuzu Bellett/Gemini, itself a license built version of the then current Opel Kadett, as the Holden Gemini.
-The name was originally Holden-Isuzu Gemini, but after the initial TX series the Isuzu cobranding was dropped.
-Perhaps the original idea was to foster the Japanese-ness of the model at a time when that might have been seen by customers as a positive, the Nissan's 610 Bluebird being marketed as the Datsun 180B being a big seller at the time.
-The Gemini was assembled in Australia at Acacia Ridge in Queensland and Holden was still the highest selling brand.
+In Australia, GM's Holden operation sold the 1975-84 Isuzu Bellett/Gemini, itself a license-built version of the then-current Opel Kadett, as the Holden Gemini.
+The name was originally Holden-Isuzu Gemini, but after the first TX series, the Isuzu cobranding was dropped.
+Perhaps the original idea was to foster the Japanese-ness of the model at a time when customers might have seen that as a positive, the Nissan's 610 Bluebird being marketed as the Datsun 180B being a big seller at the time.
+The Gemini was assembled in Australia at Acacia Ridge in Queensland and Holden was still the highest-selling brand.
 The Chevrolet LUV produced by Isuzu was also sold from 1973 for a couple of years, the only official Chevrolet branded model available in Australia at the time (and since).
-Ford sold the Taurus in Japan, Australia, New Zealand and Hong Kong in 1996, but stopped in 1999.
+Ford sold the Taurus in Japan, Australia, New Zealand, and Hong Kong in 1996, but stopped in 1999.
 In 1998, the Chevrolet Suburban, was marketed in Australia and New Zealand as a rebadged Holden Suburban with intentions to launch the full-sized SUV in a region that was used to having small to mid-sized SUVs, and the model was discontinued in 2001.